The University has won a share of a £350 million investment in UK science and engineering postgraduate training.

 The CDT in Pervasive Parallelism will be led by Professor Mike O'Boyle in the School of Informatics.

-It seeks to address the end of the one-step-at-time era of sequential computing.
+It will seek to address the end of the one-step-at-time era of sequential computing.

 Students will focus on systems containing multiple processors.